Csatapathy/Movie-Recommender/README.md

 We would be doing the same process as done in content based filtering but one import difference is that we would be using CountVectorizer() instead of TF-IDF.
 This is because we do not want to down-weight the presence of an actor/director if he or she has acted or directed in relatively more movies.
 It doesn't make much intuitive sense.

-This is how the result looks likefor <b>"The Dark Knight Rises"</b>:
+This is how the result looks like for <b>"The Dark Knight Rises"</b>:

 ![image](https://user-images.githubusercontent.com/68659873/99790593-5e06a480-2b4a-11eb-8da9-c15a0d48378e.png)